nargessgolshan/formap-tableau-wdc/README.md

  17) In the first cell type the PATH that you created in step 2
  18) Open a new command prompt as in step 5
  19) Repeat steps 6-7
  20) Run the second cell and check if you get any errors.
-For any packages that you get the "Package not Found Error" do: conda install PACKAGENAME in command prompt where jupytab-notebook-env is active
+For any packages that you get the "Package not Found Error" do: pip install PACKAGENAME in command prompt where jupytab-notebook-env is active
  21) Open a new command prompt from anaconda as in step 5
  22) Repeat steps 6-7
  23) In command prompt Type "conda create -n jupytab-server-env python=3.7" NOTE: MAKE SURE YOU ARE IN THE FOLDER THAT YOU CREATED IN STEP 2